haykam821/cydia-api-node/README.md

 		}
 	*/
 });
-cydia.getInfo('PickPocket') //Use the package name or the display name.
+cydia.getAllInfo('PickPocket') //Use the package name or the display name.
 Case-insensitive .then(info => {
 	console.log(info);
 	/*